JD Spicer Zeb Solicitors Banner Image

 Read More

-Whether you have been accused of a terrorism offence, been arrested, charged or released on bail, or are just worried about a family or friend in this situation, you must get in touch with one of our specialist terrorism lawyers to deal with Police Station allegations of Terrorism.
+Whether you have been accused of a terrorism offence, been arrested, charged or released on bail, or are just worried about a family or friend in this situation, it is important that you get in touch with one of our specialist terrorism lawyers.

-For a free initial consultation on your legal position For Terrorism Offences and the available options, contact our local offices in LondonBirmingham or Manchester.
+We provide a free initial consultation for all Terrorism Charges to discuss your legal position and the available options, contact our local offices in LondonBirmingham or Manchester.

 Get in touch